Before you begin

 - Reviewers: all the comments in the document must appear in the document using the M.S.-word tool “new comments” and please without your name.
-The review process is double blind.
+The review process is single blind.

 The review process is done as quickly as possible.
 Referees may request more than one revision of a manuscript.
 Number of revisions depends upon the need for number of changes needed in the article as per the instructions from the editor/reviewers to ensure quality of the article before getting them published.
 Should the referees’ reports contradict one another or a report is delayed, a further expert opinion may be sought.
 If the paper is accepted after major revisions, it must be send again for review to the same evaluators.
 In case of difficulties, regarding the willingness of the original reviewer(s) to re-review the manuscript and (or) their availability, it may be possible to send the paper to new reviewers.

 Manuscripts should go through no more than two rounds of revision to avoid lengthy peer review.
 In some cases, according to the recommendations from editors and reviewers, a third round of peer review may be initiated, although this should be assessed case by case.

 A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the referees.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor’s decision is final.